Quantum illumination with asymmetrically squeezed two-mode light: Abstract

 \section{Abstract}

-We propose a Gaussian quantum illumination(QI) protocol exploiting asymmetrically squeezed two-mode(ASTM) light that is generated by applying single-mode squeezing operations on each mode of the initial two-mode squeezed vacuum(TMSV) state.
-We show that the performance of our protocol can approach that of the conventional Gaussian QI with the same probe energy under certain conditions, when we have an obstacle of attaining a bright TMSV state.
-Additionally, an ASTM state provides a counterexample of the previously claimed relation between the quantum advantage in the Gaussian QI and the quantum discord by showing their opposite behavior.
+We propose Gaussian quantum illumination(QI) protocol exploiting asymmetrically squeezed two-mode(ASTM) state that is generated by applying single-mode squeezing operations on each mode of an initial two-mode squeezed vacuum(TMSV) state, in order to overcome the limited brightness of a TMSV state.
+We show that the performance of the optimal receiver is enhanced by local squeezing operation on a signal mode whereas the performance of a realistic receiver can be enhanced by local squeezing operations on both input modes.
+Under a fixed mean photon number of the signal mode, the ASTM state can be close to the TMSV state in the performance of QI while there is a threshold of beating classical illumination in the mean photon number of the initial TMSV state.
+We also verify that quantum discord cannot be a resource of quantum advantage in the Gaussian QI using the ASTM state, which is a counterexample of a previous claim.